With our funding partners we can help your business harness and spend its Apprenticeship Levy wisely and profitably.

 Take it to the next level as we help you design your own qualifications and explore progression into higher level Apprenticeships

 The Levy is automatically paid by businesses with an annual payroll bill of over £3m and encourages employers to use apprenticeship programmes to upskill their existing workforce.
-However, harnessing and investing the Apprenticeship Levy for maximum return is a challenge for many businesses – one that our partnership team of industry experts are more than qualified to help you meet successfully.
+However, harnessing and investing the Apprenticeship Levy for maximum return is a challenge for many businesses – one that our partnership team of industry & college experts are more than qualified to help you meet successfully.